Brian's Guide to

 Serving nearly 50 million passengers in 2022, Frankfurt Rhein-Main Airport (FRA), also known as Frankfurt International Airport, is Germany's busiest airport and 18th busiest worldwide.
 For a long time, it was Europe's second busiest, but it has slipped to sixth in Europe behind Istanbul, London Heathrow, Paris CDG, Amsterdam, and Madrid.
 A major expansion currently underway, though, should allow it to grow substantially in the next few years as passenger volumes continue to rebound after the pandemic.
 For comparison, FRA handled 70 million passengers in 2019, and early passenger counts for 2023 are up about 60% over 2022.

-In addition to being the primary world hub for Lufthansa, FRA is served by 97 other airlines with about 700 daily departures to 306 destinations in 98 countries — the most international destinations of any airport.
+In addition to being the primary world hub for Lufthansa, FRA is served by 97 other airlines with about 700 daily departures to 296 destinations in 93 countries, making Frankfurt the world's second most connected airport.
 Transfers account for over half of the passenger count, making FRA one of the world's most important international air hubs.

 Given these superlatives, it should be no surprise that the gargantuan facility is frequently operating near capacity.
 A new runway that opened in 2011 and an expansion of concourse A completed in 2012 have helped alleviate congestion and provided room for the airport's continued growth.
 Construction is also underway on a new terminal, Terminal 3, located on the southern side of the airport on a former US Air Force base.
 The first concourse in Terminal 3 was expected to open in 2021; however, due to the pandemic, the plans were changed and the entire terminal is now expected to open in 2026.